-32. Marathon runners need to do deadlifts to develop a kick and to improve velocity, efficiency, stride length, and sprinting power, all things important to running fast and to make your body more efficient.
+32. Marathon runners need to do deadlifts to develop a kick and to improve velocity, efficiency, stride length, and sprinting power, all things important to running fast and making your body more efficient.

-33. Biceps are incredibly active during deadlifts, as they keep your elbow from distracting itself apart, and provide anterior shoulder stability.
-If you want arms, lift something heavy.
+33. Biceps are incredibly active during deadlifts, as they provide anterior shoulder stability and keep your elbow from distracting itself apart.
+If you want impressive arms, lift something heavy.

 34. Deadlifting helps you poop better.
 You want to poop better.
 Trust me.

-35. The development of intra-abdominal pressure helps train pelvic floor muscles and stimulate the colon to produce peristaltic wave contractions, which helps you to poop.
+35. The development of intra-abdominal pressure helps train pelvic-floor muscles and stimulate the colon to produce peristaltic wave contractions, which help you to poop.
 Told you.

-36. Power and strength are the two defining characteristics that, when lost, determine function on old age.
-Losing power and strength limits your ability to do everything, from standing and sitting on the toilet to getting in and out of a car, to climbing stairs, and even breathing.
-Heavy deadlifts, when done properly, can help retain and even gain strength and power through the entire body, which improves functional outcome measures in old age, which promotes independence.
+36. Power and strength are the two defining characteristics that, when lost, determine function in old age.
+Losing power and strength limits your ability to get up from the floor or the toilet, get in and out of a car, and climb stairs.
+It even affects your breathing.
+Heavy deadlifts, when done properly, can help retain and even increase strength and power through the entire body, which improves functional outcome measures in old age, which promotes independence.

-37. It’s totally more functional than anything you could ever hope to do on a BOSU unless you could find a way to pull a max weight deadlift on a BOSU — which is impossible.
+37. It’s totally more functional than anything you could ever hope to do on a BOSU unless you could find a way to pull a max deadlift on a BOSU.
+Which is impossible.

 38. To paraphrase Charlie Weingroff, a perfect deadlift is a mythical beast that you can’t really define unless you see one.
 It’s sort of like a unicorn.
 What is a unicorn?
-A horse with a horn sticking out of its’ head.
+A horse with a horn sticking out of its head.
 What is a deadlift?
-A heavy-ass weight pull of the floor to standing.
-You’ll know a perfect one when you see it, and you really know an ugly one when you see it.
+A heavy-ass weight pulled from the floor.
+You’ll know a perfect one when you see it, and you’ll really know an ugly one when you see it.

-39. No other exercise has potential side effects like massive nose bleeds, reddened eyes, and possible projectile vomit.
+39. No other exercise has potential side effects like massive nosebleeds, reddened eyes, and the occasional projectile vomit.

-40. Nothing builds muscle thickness and density more than heavy deadlifts.
-This feature is what gives people the long-yearned after “tone.”
+40. Nothing builds more muscle thickness and density than heavy deadlifts.
+This feature is what gives people the yearned-after “tone.”

-41. Deadlifts have a greater affect on cardiopulmonary health than common cardio exercise, much in the same way that building a high-rise tower to withstand a 7.0 earthquake also helps prevent damage during a moderate windstorm.
+41. Deadlifts have a greater effect on cardiopulmonary health than traditional cardio exercise, in the same way that engineering a high-rise office building to withstand a 7.0 earthquake also helps prevent damage during a moderate windstorm.

-43. Contrary to popular belief, heavy deadlifts are not bad for your low back.
-Piss-poor deadlifts, be they heavy or light, are demonstrably destructive to your low back.
+43. Contrary to popular belief, heavy deadlifts aren’t bad for your lower back.
+But piss-poor deadlifts, heavy or light, are demonstrably destructive to your lumbar spine.

-44. The ability to develop strength and stability through the lumbar spinal muscles is one of the primary factors in preventing lumbar discogenic issues, as it helps buffer shear forces the disc is exposed to, which if left unchecked could result in a bulge, herniation, or even spondylolisthesis.
+44. The ability to develop strength and stability through the lower-back muscles is one of the primary factors in preventing lumbar discogenic issues, as it helps buffer shear forces the disc is exposed to.
+Which, if left unchecked, could result in a bulge, herniation, or even spondylolisthesis.

-46. Lifting heavy weights through a stable and static base of support lets the core muscles work a lot harder and become more stable than any unstable surface could ever hope for.
+46. Lifting heavy weights through a stable and static base of support lets the core muscles work a lot harder than they ever could on an unstable surface.